NovaSquirrel/NovaTheSquirrel2/README.md

 All game and tool code is available under GPL version 3.

-This project uses a modified version of SNESGSS which [appears to be licensed under Apache License 2.0](https://code.google.com/archive/p/snesgss/).
-These modifications and the new exporter are licensed under the same.
+This project uses [Terrific Audio Driver](https://github.com/undisbeliever/terrific-audio-driver) which is under the zlib license.

-This project also uses LZ4 and SPC700 loading code from [libSFX](https://github.com/Optiroc/libSFX) which is under the MIT license.
+This project also uses LZ4 code from [libSFX](https://github.com/Optiroc/libSFX) which is under the MIT license.

 The following may not be used in other projects without permission:
 * Character designs